 And, because of that, many times, they don’t know how well they are really doing.

-I see the connections, networking and influence the small town pastor has and I wish I could have that kind of Kingdom influence in my city.
-I see the respect they command in their community and know, in my context, they are miles ahead of me.
+I see the connections, networking and influence the small town pastor has and I wish I could have this kind of Kingdom influence in my city.
+I see the respect they command in their community and know, in my context, in many ways they are miles ahead of me.

 Do you know a small town pastor doing great Kingdom work?